geomoetric/moebot/docs/index.md

 ### Rapid Prototyping

 I found myself stuck in a rut toward the end of my research.
-The research was fine but the focus was not—I still did not know what the problem was I wanted to solve.
+The research was fine, but the focus was not—I still did not know what the problem was I wanted to solve.
 My solution was to rapidly prototype a couple of websites to show off the potentials of artificial intelligence and design.

 <figure>
 <img src="/assets/images/Youtube_MI.png" alt="Youtube AI Mockup">
 </figure>

-This is a simple visual interpretation of machine intelligence.
+Here is a simple visual interpretation of machine intelligence.
 Youtube already calculates how likely you are to click on a video, so you can make the thumbnails larger or smaller based on that data.
 Arranging them in a Fibonacci spiral is just a plus when you have all that computational power at your disposal.

 <figure>
 <img src="/assets/images/Wikipedia_MI.png" alt="Wikipedia AI Mockup">
 </figure>

 What if Wikipedia needed a redesign?
 The last time they did it was [difficult and controversial](https://en.wikipedia.org/wiki/History_of_Wikipedia#Look_and_feel).
-To add a two column layout on a site as large as wikipedia, you could use AI to comp through the site and figure out all the use-cases ahead of time, or to render it on the fly.
+To add a two column layout on a site as large as Wikipedia, you could use AI to comp through the site and figure out all the use-cases ahead of time, or to render it on the fly.

 <figure>
 <img src="/assets/images/Healthcare_MI.png" alt="Healthcare AI Mockup">